neoforged/.github/primers/26.1/index.md

         - `FILE_ATTRIBUTES` -> `DummyFileAttributes#FILE`
 - `net.minecraft.util`
     - `ExtraCodecs`
-        - `PATH_CODEC` - A codec for a path, converting from a string and storing with Unix separators.
+        - `pathCodec` - A codec for a path, converting from a string and storing with Unix separators.
-        - `RELATIVE_NORMALIZED_SUB_PATH_CODEC` - A codec for a path, normalized and validated to make sure it is relative.
+        - `relaiveNormalizedSubPathCodec` - A codec for a path, normalized and validated to make sure it is relative.
         - `guardedPathCodec` - A codec for a path, resolved and relativatized from some base path.
+    - `FileUtil`
-    - `FileUtil#isPathNormalized`, `createPathToResource` are removed
+        - `isPathNormalized`, `createPathToResource` are removed
+        - `isEmptyPath` - Returns whether the path is empty.
     - `Util#safeMoveFile` - Safely moves a file from some source to a destination with the given options.
 - `net.minecraft.util.filefix`
     - `AbortedFileFixException` - An exception thrown when the file fix has been aborted and was unable to revert moves.
     - `AtmoicMoveNotSupportedFileFixException` - An exception thrown when the user file system does not support atomic moves.
+    - `CanceledFileFixException` - An exception thrown when the file fix upgrade proccess is canceled.
     - `FailedCleanupFileFixException` - An exception thrown when the file fix was not able to move or delete folders for cleanup.
     - `FileFix` - A fixer that performs some operation on a file.
     - `FileFixerUpper` - The file fixers to perform operations with.